chrisolley/complexity/readme.md

 This report implemented the oslo model in two ways:
 1) as an object oriented Python model
 2) as a c++ model that is used for a significant speed up in simulation time.
-It should be noted that the c++ model was fairly buggy and might only work after multiple attempts and restarting the kernel.
-Furthermore there may be some compatibility issues as the C++ model failed to run on certain systems, and was most effective when run using the ipython console.
-However, the Python model has no known bugs.
+It should be noted that there may be some compatibility issues as the C++ model failed to run on certain systems, and was most effective when run using the ipython console.
+However, the Python model has no known issues.

 The number of iterations run for in the report was usually 10^7, however this takes 2-3 mins using the c++ script and 10^6 took around 10s.
 However using the python model is much slower and would typically take around 2 hours to carry out all of the plots in main.py.